Scott J. Bolton: Educational outreach

-Dr. Bolton also leads a number of educational programs aimed at developing science, math and art skills for children from elementary to high school and college level.
+Bolton also leads a number of educational programs aimed at developing science, math and art skills for children from elementary to high school and college level.
 As part of the NASA Juno Educational Outreach Program (E/PO), He has helped develop educational programs involving both formal and informal education including the creation of science and math curriculum driving new national standards for elementary level education (an age bracket known to be underserved in this area).
-Dr. Bolton has worked with a number of corporate sponsors dedicated to space science educational programs, including Lego, Universal, Sony, and Time-Warner.
+Bolton has worked with a number of corporate sponsors dedicated to space science educational programs, including Lego, Universal, Sony, and Time-Warner.
 For example, Bolton and his team worked with Lego to include a trio of solid aluminum figurines representing Juno, Jupiter, and Galileo riding in the Juno spacecraft.

-Dr. Bolton partnered with the Lewis Center for Educational Excellence on an innovative educational program that provides elementary to high school students an opportunity to experience the scientific and engineering process directly.
+Bolton partnered with the Lewis Center for Educational Excellence on an innovative educational program that provides elementary to high school students an opportunity to experience the scientific and engineering process directly.
 This program trains teachers on science and math education and provides access to NASA research facilities and scientists for hundreds of schools around the country.

-Through his private company, Artistic Sciences, Inc, Dr. Bolton’s has produced a number of musical concerts, art exhibits, scientific documentaries and videos aimed at inspiring and motivating children in academic studies.
+Through his private company, Artistic Sciences, Inc, Bolton’s has produced a number of musical concerts, art exhibits, scientific documentaries and videos aimed at inspiring and motivating children in academic studies.
 He has worked with a number of musical artists developing both educational and musical programs.
 He has worked with the composer Vangelis in creation the Vangelis Foundation in Athens, Greece dedicated to the combined study of Science, Math, Art, Music and Philosophy.